 Even the most conservative bathing suit turns into cleavage-city and a non-cheeky set of bottoms turns into a thong.
 I promise, older people glaring at me in my sexual bathing suit, I didn't mean for this to happen!

-No better feeling than 4 minutes into wearing short shorts realizing that your inner thighs are literally tearing themselves apart.
-Body Glide and baby powder are a thick girl's #1 necessity.
+No better feeling than four minutes into wearing short shorts realizing that your inner thighs are literally tearing themselves apart.
+Body Glide and baby powder are a thick girl's No. 1 necessity.

 5. Loving rompers.
 Rompers not loving you.

 Rompers are made with short and skinny girls in mind.
 Heaven forbid you're not short, and heaven forbid you're not skinny.
 Rompers are like a mystical article of clothing that, no matter what, always just barely doesn't fit.